sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 *   **High gloss, low substance.** Big promises, pretty charts, and a lot of storytelling that conveniently ignores drawdowns and second order effects.
 *   **High complexity, low clarity.** You get a maze of products and terminology that makes you feel dumb if you ask basic questions.
 Which is a red flag, by the way.
 *   **Or high pressure, low trust.** Limited time offer energy.
-“Now is the window.”
-“Smart money is moving.”
+"Now is the window."
+"Smart money is moving."
 That whole thing.

 We built WolvCapital because we think the best work happens when you can slow down, get honest, and make decisions you can live with.